stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 us depends more than can be put into words--all civilisation, all natural law, perhaps even the fate of the solar system and the universe.
 I have brought to light a monstrous abnormality, but I did it for the sake of knowledge.
 Now for the sake of all life and Nature you must help me thrust it back into the dark again.

-  "I have left that Pawtuxet place forever, and we must extirpate everything existing there, alive or dead.
+I have left that Pawtuxet place forever, and we must extirpate everything existing there, alive or dead.
 I shall not go there again, and you must not believe it if you ever hear that I am there.
 I will tell you why I say this when I see you.
 I have come home for good, and wish you would call on me at the very first moment that you can spare five or six hours continuously to hear what I have to say.
 It will take that long--and believe me when I tell you that you never had a more genuine professional duty than this.
 My life and reason are the very least things which hang in the balance.

-  "I dare not tell my father, for he could not grasp the whole thing.
+I dare not tell my father, for he could not grasp the whole thing.
 But I have told him of my danger, and he has four men from a detective agency watching the house.
 I don't know how much good they can do, for they have against them forces which even you could scarcely envisage or acknowledge.
 So come quickly if you wish to see me alive and hear how you may help to save the cosmos from stark hell.

-  "Any time will do--I shall not be out of the house.
+Any time will do--I shall not be out of the house.
 Don't telephone ahead, for there is no telling who or what may try to intercept you.
 And let us pray to whatever gods there be that nothing may prevent this meeting.

-  "In utmost gravity and desperation,
+In utmost gravity and desperation,

-  "Charles Dexter Ward. "
+Charles Dexter Ward.

- "P.S.
+P.S.
 Shoot Dr. Allen on sight and dissolve his body in acid.
-Don't burn it. "
+Don't burn it.
+{/aside}

 Dr. Willett received this note about 10:30 a.m., and immediately arranged to spare the whole late afternoon and evening for the momentous talk, letting it extend on into the night as long as might be necessary.
 He planned to arrive about four o'clock, and through all the intervening hours was so engulfed in every sort of wild speculation that most of his tasks were